v3.0.22 open source · AGPL-3.0 · github.com/mauriceboe/TREK

 Built for the group chat.

 Everyone edits the same itinerary at the same time.
-Cursors, presence, notes, polls — without leaving the trip.
+Live presence, notes, polls, chat — without leaving the trip.
 WebSocket sync, no refreshes, no merge conflicts.

-• Live cursors & presenceSee who's editing what, right now.
+• Live presenceSee who's online and on the trip, right now.

 • Group chat per tripThread the decisions next to the plan, not in WhatsApp.